-Now, let's look at one specific process of configuring Windows Azure Recovery Services for storing backups.
+Now, let's look at one specific process of configuring Microsoft Azure Recovery Services for storing backups.

 In the list of services that are currently in the Preview state, the one we are interested in is Backup.
 To activate it, click the 'Try it now' button, and in the window that appears, select the subscription for which the new service should be activated.